 Different businesses encounter varying types of risks specific to what industries they’re in, where they are in the world, and how they conduct their daily operations.
 Collectively, these factors are known as operational risk.

 This article will offer an operational risk definition, including the main categories of operations that tend to subject a business to risk.
-It will also outline some examples of operational risks based on these categories, and offer a framework for managing operational risk.
+It will also outline some examples of operational risks within these categories, and offer a framework, like Risk Data Enrichment, for managing operational risk.

-Operational risk refers to the risk of losses resulting from errors or inefficiencies in a business’s everyday operations.
+Operational risk refers to the potential for losses from errors, failures, or inefficiencies in a business’s everyday operations.
 It’s a type of unsystematic risk, meaning it’s specific to a particular business or industry.
 This is opposed to systemic risks in overarching political or economic processes.

 In general, the operational risk framework includes five dimensions: